 - Employees may refuse if they have a “reasonable” excuse.
 All employees can keep 2 weeks of leave in reserve.

-- An employment who takes annual leave at half pay as agreed with their employer also accrues leave entitlements as if the direction had not been given, and any entitlement to redundancy pay and payment in lieu of notice of termination are to be calculated as if the direction had not been given.
+- An employee who takes annual leave at half pay as agreed with their employer accrues leave entitlements as if the JobKeeping stand down direction had not been given, and any entitlement to redundancy pay and payment in lieu of notice of termination are to be calculated as if the direction had not been given.

 6. Can a stood down employee ask for secondary employment?